Firefighter Recruitment

 Schedule A – Paramedic Candidates

-• Currently registered with the Alberta College of Paramedics as a Registered Advanced Care Paramedic (ACP) or Registered Primary Care Paramedic (PCP).
+• Currently registered with the Alberta College of Paramedics as an Advanced Care Paramedic (ACP) or Primary Care Paramedic (PCP).
 Proof of registration must be uploaded at the time of application.

 Schedule B – Mechanic Candidates